cjk508/BT-Software-Challenge/README.md

 I have assumed that removed entries are entirely blank rows, if rows do have splits then false keys in the lookups are removed and badly formatted lines are skipped

+If an employee ID appears more than once then the previous entry is overwritten